 Bloody Mary’s Restaurant

 Bloody Mary’s offers plenty of local ambience with pandanus roofing, a great bar & a large dining area all made from coconut & set on the white sands of Bora Bora.
 It makes for a great place to eat or to simply enjoy a few drinks with an extensive range of excellent bar snacks.

 Lunch is very reasonably priced with a good selection of easy going meals including a wide range of burgers & sandwiches, caesar salad, sashimi, quesadillas & even fish & chips.

-Dinner is a more sophisticated menu essentially delectable fresh local seafood but complimented by some great spare ribs.
+Dinner is a more sophisticated menu (& a better choice than lunch) essentially delectable fresh local seafood but complimented by some great spare ribs.
 Be guided by the chef as the catch of the day is always a good choice.